Workers’ Compensation Benefits for Specific Loss and Disfigurement

 - Complete hearing loss in one ear: 60 weeks

-If your injury causes you permanent disfigurement, you may be awarded up to 275 weeks’ worth of benefits.
+If your injury causes permanent disfigurement, you may be awarded up to 275 weeks’ worth of benefits.
 Depending on the type of loss you sustain, you may also be eligible to collect disability benefits during a period of between 6 and 25 weeks (depending on the severity of your injury).
 If you sustain multiple losses, however, you are only entitled to collect disability for the longest healing period.
 For example: let us say you lose your right hand (20 weeks) and right pinkie toe (6 weeks) in a workplace accident.
 Your healing period would be 20 weeks in total, not 26.
-One of the Philadelphia workers’ compensation attorneys form our firm can help you through the process so that you are eligible to obtain the most amount of benefits and the longest healing period allowed under the law.
+A knowledgeable workers’ compensation attorney can help you through the process to ensure you obtain the maximum amount of benefits and the longest healing period allowed under the law.

 If you were injured in a workplace accident that led to the loss of one of your body parts, permanent disfigurement or the loss of bodily function, you may be entitled to collect additional benefits.
-The Philadelphia workers’ compensation lawyer of Larry Pitt & Associates can help you.
+Larry Pitt & Associates, P.C. can help you.
 Please call 888-PITT-LAW or fill out our contact form to schedule a free consultation with an experienced Philadelphia workers’ compensation lawyer about your needs.
 We proudly serve Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.

 - Workers’ Compensation